niccdias/markdown-cv/index.md

 `2017–19` **Researcher, Shorenstein Center on Media Politics and Public Policy, Harvard Kennedy School of Government**

-Led research undertaken by the Center’s anti-misinformation initiative, the Information Disorder (ID) Lab, and helped devise the social-network monitoring processes for the Lab.
+Led research undertaken by the Center’s anti-misinformation initiative, the Information Disorder (ID) Lab.
+Developed systems to monitor social media for misinformation.
+Taught workshops for journalists on how to monitor social media for misinformation, check the authenticity of claims and images, and write effective fact-checks.

 `2017` **First Draft News, Senior Research Fellow**

-Led research on social bots targeting the 2017 UK General Election, devised social-network monitoring processes for First Draft's election projects, and wrote editorials and teaching materials.
+Led research on social bots targeting the 2017 UK General Election.
+Devised social-network monitoring processes for First Draft's election projects.
+Wrote editorials and teaching materials.
+Taught workshops for journalists on how to monitor social media for misinformation, check the authenticity of claims and images, and write effective fact-checks.